 25. Seamless registration and financial aid for Minnesota State students that are transfer students within the Minnesota State system or concurrently enrolled in more than one Minnesota State institution.

-32. Mandatory system-wide training or proficiency standards for all faculty regarding best practices for teaching online classes.
+31. Mandatory system-wide training or proficiency standards for all faculty regarding best practices for teaching online and hybrid classes.

-34. Consultation with MSCSA leadership and local students on all revenue fund projects proposed for the next 5-10 years.
+32. Consultation with LeadMN leadership and local students on all revenue fund projects proposed for the next 5-10 years.

 36. Appropriate classification within policy which recognizes and assists in the language learning needs of ESL students to ensure that students have adequate time for the translation of assignments, test, and quizzes.